©1978

 another season of grace that any harbor is named despair hat

-stops short of the goal before us.
 The man who has not had his season

 of grace will remain forever callow.
 It is the voyage of grace